spr12ian/my-vs-code/workspace_component_templates/README.md

 The default component (_default.json) will be included for every workspace

-Every workspace should have a README.md and a Makefile as well as a .git directory
+Every workspace should have a README.md and a .git directory